Gen-C: Populating Virtual Worlds with Generative Crowds: Abstract

 \section{Abstract}

-Over the past two decades, researchers have made significant advancements in simulating human crowds, yet these efforts largely focus on low-level tasks like collision avoidance and a narrow range of behaviors such as path following and flocking.
-However, creating compelling crowd scenes demands more than just functional movement—it requires capturing high-level interactions between agents, their environment, and each other over time.
-To address this issue, we introduce Gen-C, a generative model to automate the task of authoring high-level crowd behaviors.
-Gen-C bypasses the labor-intensive and challenging task of collecting and annotating real crowd video data by leveraging a large language model (LLM) to generate a limited set of crowd scenarios, which are subsequently expanded and generalized through simulations to construct time-expanded graphs that model the actions and interactions of virtual agents.
-Our method employs two Variational Graph Auto-Encoders guided by a condition prior network: one dedicated to learning a latent space for graph structures (agent interactions) and the other for node features (agent actions and navigation).
-This setup enables the flexible generation of dynamic crowd interactions.
-The trained model can be conditioned on natural language, empowering users to synthesize novel crowd behaviors from text descriptions.
-We demonstrate the effectiveness of our approach in two scenarios, a University Campus and a Train Station, showcasing its potential for populating diverse virtual environments with agents exhibiting varied and dynamic behaviors that reflect complex interactions and high-level decision-making patterns.
+Over the past two decades, researchers have made significant steps in simulating agent-based human crowds, yet most efforts remain focused on low-level tasks such as collision avoidance, path following, and flocking.
+As a result, these approaches often struggle to capture the high-level behaviors that emerge from sustained agent-agent and agent-environment interactions over time.
+We introduce \emph{Generative Crowds (Gen-C)}, a generative framework that produces crowd scenarios capturing agent-agent and agent-environment interactions, shaping coherent high-level crowd plans.
+To avoid the labor-intensive process of collecting and annotating real crowd video data, we leverage Large Language Models (LLMs) to bootstrap synthetic datasets of crowd scenarios.
+To represent those scenarios, we propose a time-expanded graph structure encoding actions, interactions, and spatial context.
+Gen-C employs a dual Variational Graph Autoencoder (VGAE) architecture that jointly learns connectivity patterns and node features conditioned on textual and structural signals, overcoming the limitations of direct LLM generation to enable scalable, environment-aware multi-agent crowd simulations.
+We demonstrate the effectiveness of our framework on scenarios with diverse behaviors such as a \emph{University Campus} and a \emph{Train Station}, showing that it generates heterogeneous crowds, coherent interactions, and high-level decision-making patterns consistent with the provided context.